Air University Press, Maxwell AFB, AL

 AU Press publishes several series of research papers: AFRI Papers, Maxwell Papers from the Air War College, Wright Flyers from the Air Command and Staff College, Walker Papers from the Air Force Fellows Program, and Drew Papers—theses by students at the School of Advanced Air and Space Studies (SAASS).

-AU Press also supports the English, Spanish, Chinese, and Africa-Francophonie editions of Air and Space Power Journal (ASPJ), the professional flagship journal of the Air Force, and Strategic Studies Quarterly (SSQ), a forum for military, government, and academic professionals to exchange strategic-level ideas about national and international security policy and defense strategy.
-Both ASPJ and SSQ are refereed publications.
-For submission instructions, see the journals’ respective websites: Air & Space Power Journal and Strategic Studies Quarterly.
+AU Press also produces four professional journals.
+The Air and Space Power Journal (ASPJ) is the professional flagship journal of the Air Force.
+Strategic Studies Quarterly (SSQ) serves as a forum to exchange strategic-level ideas about national and international security policy and defense strategy.
+The final two journals, The United States Air Force Journal of the Americas and The Air Force Journal of Indo-Pacific Affairs, both focus on regional specific topics with regard to airpower.
+For specific submission instructions, see the journals’ respective websites: Air & Space Power Journal, Strategic Studies Quarterly, Journal of the Americas, or Journal of Indo-Pacific Affairs.

 For more information about our publications currently in print, please see our catalog, AU-3, Air University Press Publications.
 All of our publications, including many no longer in print, are available in electronic formats from our website.
 DOD personnel may obtain copies of books in print by visiting our bookstore at 600 Chennault Circle on Maxwell AFB, calling us at 334-953-2773, or e-mailing us at AUPress@us.af.mil Our publications are also available from the US Government Printing Office.